0xPolygonMiden/miden-base/docs/introduction/get-started/p2p-public-note-txs.md

 ## Transfer assets between accounts

-1. Now we can transfer some of the tokens we received from the faucet to our new account B.

-    To do this, from the first client run:
+1. Transfer some of the tokens we received from the faucet to our new account B. On the original client run:

     ```shell
     miden-client tx new p2id <regular-account-id-A> <regular-account-id-B> <faucet-account-id> 50 --note-type public